Senate governing bodies

 It is incumbent upon the Permanent Deputation to request that an extraordinary Plenary Sitting be held and safeguard the powers of the House when it is not in session, or during the period between dissolution and the constitution of the new House.
 The members of the Permanent Deputation retain their status as Senators even after their mandate has expired or the Senate has been dissolved.
 Once the new House has met, the Permanent Deputation must report the issues raised and the decisions adopted during the period of dissolution.

-Senate Committees are the basic working bodies of the House, made up of Senators in a number proportional to the influence of each Parliamentary Group in the House; in the XII Legislature of parliament, the number of senators on each Committee is 27, with some exceptions.
+Senate Committees are the basic working bodies of the House, made up of Senators in a number proportional to the influence of each Parliamentary Group in the House.
+In the XII Legislature of parliament, the number of senators on each Committee are 28 each, with some exceptions.

 - The General Committee on Self-Governing Communities, made up of 58 Senators.